 Rock climbing is a vigorous, physical activity that requires the use of your hands, feet and other parts of the body to climb rocks, mountains or indoor structures.
 Rock climbing is a physically and mentally demanding activity that takes strength, will-power and determination to complete.

-Unlike bouldering, top roping or other competitive rock climbing, The Raleigh House offers indoor climbing where clients can safely climb no matter the time of day or weather conditions outside.
+Unlike bouldering, top roping or other competitive rock climbing, The Raleigh House offers indoor rock climbing as part of our therapy, where clients can safely climb no matter the time of day or weather conditions outside.

 At The Raleigh House, we believe you need a combination of evidence-based treatments and experiential therapies to help heal the mind, body and spirit from addiction.
 If you have one without the other, you’re missing a significant part of treatment that’s crucial to long-term recovery.